gauenk/stnls/README.md

 - Limited Batch Size for Image Processing: The memory cost implies a $2,4000 GPU (a Titan RTX has 24 GB) is limited to only a batch size of 4, while standard training procedures use batch sizes of 32 (small), 64, 128.
 Transformers commonly use larger batch sizes such as 1024 or 2048.

-## Batched Fold and Unfold: iFold and iUnfold

-The fold and unfold operations require transforming the entire image at once.
-We propose spatially batching the fold and unfold across any fixed subset of the original image (or video).
-This upper-bounds the memory consumption of any patch-based method.

 ## Related Code

 In this section, we distinguish this code-based from similar code: